check out our:

 "Something else an academic education will do for you.
 If you go along with it any considerable distance, it'll begin to give you an idea what size mind you have.
 What it'll fit and, maybe, what it won't.
 After a while, you'll have an idea what kind of thoughts your particular size mind should be wearing.
 For one thing, it may save you an extraordinary amount of time trying on ideas that don't suit you, aren't becoming to you.
 You'll begin to know your true measurements and dress your mind accordingly."
 (24.65)

 Mr. Antolini explains the difference between institutionalized education and knowledge.
-Holden has been struggling (perhaps implicitly) to do this for most of the novel – so why doesn't he listen here?
-Instead, he yawns and ends up going to bed.
-Is he just not receptive to help of any kind?
+Holden has been struggling (perhaps implicitly) to do this for most of the novel—so why does he just yawn instead of going to bed?
+Is he just not receptive to help of any kind right now?
+Is this a lesson that’s going to take time to sink in?